memento-ai/Memento/packages/search/README.md

 const similarityMap = await asSimilarityMap(searchResults);
 ```

 These functions ensure that the search scores are in the range [0, 1] and can be used to adjust the relative importance of different search results.
-The `combineMementoResults` function combines the results of two memento searches into a single search result list, handling cases where mementos are present in one selection but not the other.
+The `combineSearchResults` function combines the results of two memento searches into a single search result list, handling cases where mementos are present in one selection but not the other.
 The `asSimilarityMap` function converts the search results into a map where the keys are the memento IDs and the values are the corresponding search result objects.

 ### selectSimilarMemsUtil.ts